-In a final ruling published on December 18, 2014, the FMCSA rescinded the requirement that commercial motor vehicle drivers operating in the U.S. in interstate commerce (except drivers of passenger-carrying commercial motor vehicles) submit, and motor carriers retain, the driver vehicle inspection reports (DVIRs) when the driver has neither found nor been made aware of any vehicle defects or deficiencies.
+In a Final Rule published on December 18, 2014, the Federal Motor Carrier Safety Administration (FMCSA) rescinded the requirement that commercial motor vehicle drivers operating in the U.S. in interstate commerce (except drivers of passenger-carrying commercial motor vehicles) submit, and motor carriers retain, the driver vehicle inspection reports (DVIRs) when the driver has neither found nor been made aware of any vehicle defects or deficiencies.

 This change applies to operations in the U.S. only.
-To continue to comply with Canadian national and provincial regulations, U.S.-based motor carriers need to complete and retain DVIRs when operating in Canada, regardless of whether or not defects are noted.
+To continue to comply with Canadian National and Provincial regulations, U.S.-based motor carriers need to complete and retain DVIRs when operating in Canada, regardless of whether or not defects are noted.